 Each second your site is down, you are potentially losing revenue.
 That is why you shouldn’t skimp on webhosting bugdet.

-I use geekstorage to host my blog and I love them.
+I started with Geekstorage to host my blog and I had a good experience.

-Before I chose them OVER siteground (the best among the popularly recommended hosts), I had been monitoring reports from Michael Bely who publishes life tests of the best hosting services and geekstorage has, for years, continually outperformed siteground and other more ‘premium’ hosts.
-I’ve heard Lyrical Host is also a great option with lots of freebies and resources.
+Before I chose them OVER siteground (the best among the popularly recommended hosts, they are great too), I had been monitoring live tests of the best hosting services and Geekstorage had, until recently, continually outperformed siteground and other hosts for years.

-Tip: Whatever host you choose, use Uptime Robot to monitor for downtime and always ask your hosting service support for best practices.
-I installed the litespeed cache plugin as recommended by geekstorage's support team and my blog literally aces speed tests.Click To Tweet
+Note: Whatever host you choose, use a website monitoring tool to monitor for downtime and always ask your hosting service support for best practices.

-WordPress is recommened because it is the most SEO friendly, robust, well supported option out there.
-Although wordpress installation is pretty easy, Susan leads you on how to install wordpress if you need help.
+WordPress is recommended because it is the most SEO friendly, robust, well supported option out there.
+Although wordpress installation is pretty easy, I have a blog setup post which I recommend you check out because it includes other stuff above just installing wordpress.
+But you can use this step by step video tutorial if you prefer.

 6. Brand Yourself